threedle/GeoCode/README.md

 - GPU, minimum 8 GB ram
 - During training, a machine with 5 CPUs is recommended
 - During _visualization_ and _sketch generation_, we recommend a setup with multiple GPU nodes, refer to the additional information to run in parallel on all available nodes
-- During test-set evaluation, generation of raw shapes for a new dataset, and during _stability metric_ evaluation, a single node with 20 CPU is recommended
+- During test-set evaluation, generation of raw shapes for a new dataset, and during _stability metric_ evaluation, a single node with 20 CPUs is recommended

 ## Running the test-set evaluation using our dataset and saved checkpoint